 Fix an open disc $\Delta$ cut by $\Gamma$ from $|\DD|_s$.
-By Reshetnyak's theorem, the closed curve $u|_{\partial\Delta}$ is majorized by a convex plane polygon, possibly degenerate to a point or a line segment.
+By Reshetnyak's theorem, the closed curve $u|_{\partial\Delta}$ is majorized by a convex plane polygon, possibly degenerating to a point or a line segment.
 Note that the angle of the majorizing polygon cannot be smaller than the angle between the corresponding edges in $u(\Gamma)\subset Y$.

 Let us glue the majorizing polygons into $\<\Gamma\>_u$; denote by $W$ the resulting space.
 According to Proposition~\ref{prop:metric-min-graph}(\ref{sum>=2pi}), the angle around each inner vertex has to be at least $2\cdot\pi$.
-Clearly $W$ is a disc retract; in particular, it is simply connected.
+Clearly, $W$ is a disc-retract; in particular, it is simply connected.
 It follows that $W$ is a $\CAT(0)$ space.